 How Many Acres Is Lake Minneola?

-Although most of the Clermont Chain of Lakes have tinted waters, those on this body of water are relatively clear.
-Lake Mineola is the gateway to the rest of the Chain’s lakes due to its proximity to Clermont and its ease of accessibility.
+Although most of the Clermont Chain of Lakes have tinted waters, Lake Minneola’s is relatively clear.
+Mineola is seen as the gateway to the rest of the Chain’s lakes due to its proximity to Clermont and ease of accessibility.

-Clermont chain is a fish management area, and so most anglers will require a fishing license.
-You can rent boats, kayaks, or bicycles here or have a go at one of the water world amusements at the lakefront Park.
+This is a fish management area, and so most anglers will require a fishing license.
+You can rent boats, kayaks, or bicycles here or have a go at one of the water world amusements at the Waterfront Park.

 Can You Swim in Lake Minnehaha?

-There’s beauty, recreation opportunities, and wide-open spaces on Minnehaha lake, the second-largest in Lake County.
-Unlike most of the smaller lake chain, Minnehaha has 2,298 acres, so its waters don’t contain harmful bacteria.
+There’s beauty, recreation opportunities, and wide-open spaces on Lake Minnehaha, the second-largest Clermont Chain of Lakes.
+Unlike most smaller lakes, Lake Minnehaha has 2,298 acres, so its waters don’t contain harmful bacteria.